Exit Planning Step 1 - The Launch Plan

-Erin’s work includes writing Confidential Information Memorandums for client companies, gathering business documentation for due diligence, prospect outreach during the sale process and general client management.
+Her work includes writing Confidential Information Memorandums for client companies, gathering business documentation for due diligence, prospect outreach during the sale process and general client management.

 Pet Sitting and Dog Walking Industry Consulting

-Erin spent seven years as a part-time pet sitter for one of the largest pet sitting and dog walking companies in the country--because she simply loved animals and wanted to make extra money to pay for a housekeeper (true story).
-Never thinking that this work would influence her future role as business consultant, it instead provided invaluable experience and inside perspective as she began working with her first pet sitting and dog walking company client in 2011.
+In her younger years, Erin spent seven years as a part-time pet sitter for one of the largest pet sitting and dog walking companies in the country--because she simply loved animals and wanted to make extra money to pay for a housekeeper (true story).
+Never imagining that this work would influence her future role as business consultant, it instead provided invaluable experience and inside perspective as she began working with her first pet sitting and dog walking company client in 2011.
 Since then, Erin has worked with many of the largest pet sitting and dog walking company business owners around the country in a consultative capacity.